We catch up with Lizzie, in her bed, on 31st December 2019.

 How can she seriously believe that?
 The truth is that I lost my chance with the New Yorker due to the unfortunate taxi incident and the text messages that sent themselves that night when I’d had too much Prosecco.
 He was the normal one, not me.
 If Patti can’t understand that, I’m not interested in her opinions.
 So I kept silent, wondering instead how she and I had managed to remain friends.
 This, in turn, triggered a pang of guilt that led to me paying for our steak frites and bottle of wine which, considering the state of my bank account, made me think of the phrase ‘a fool and his money soon part ways,’ quoted so beautifully by Lord Grantham of Downton Abbey.

 So, here I lie.
-Boyfriendless with an interior design business that looks good from the outside but is really only holding up because of my new mortgage and a cash Christmas present from my parents.
-Which is going to last six months.
+Boyfriendless with an interior design business that looks good from the outside but is really only holding up because of my new mortgage and a cash gift from my parents which is going to last six months.

 The fact that I let it get this far leads me to question my own sanity as well as Patti’s.
 Not an entirely unusual activity, except this time there’s also good reason to be concerned for Stacey who is back with John ‘because he insisted’.
 Where is the logic in that?
 She doesn’t love him.
 She doesn’t even fancy him.
 The other day she told me that she pretends to be asleep when he gets into bed.
 And it’s not only because he says ‘over-exaggerate’.